 This is the app version of the iMovie software for Apple computers.
 It's totally user-friendly and can be used for basic video editing for your personal Instagram page or more professional video projects for your business.
 What's great about this app is that it offers video templates, too, so you can create super cute movie themed video trailers.
-If you need some help navigating through iMovie, you can easily find tutorials online.
+If you need some help navigating through iMovie, you can easily find

 Another great option for vintage filters, this Snapspeed app offers a wide range of editing tools and color adjustments.
 It's also easy to use and will definitely help you create professional looking visual content.
 Staying fresh is the goal, am I right?